 Robert the Bruce's remains were re-interred in Dunfermline Abbey on 5 November 1819 in a new lead coffin.
 Professor Sue Black and her team of forensic anthropologists from Dundee recreated his face from the cast made of his skull.
 In 1891 the pulpit was moved back and a monumental brass inserted in the floor to indicate the royal vault.

 Next to the abbey stands the ruin of Dunfermline Palace, also part of the original abbey complex and connected to it via the gatehouse.
-Dunfermline Abbey, one of Scotland's most important cultural sites, has been the burial place of more of Scotlandís royalty than any other place in the kingdom, with the exception of Iona Abbey.
-Those interred at Dunfermline include King Duncan II, King Edgar, King Alexander I and King David I. King Malcolm IV, King Alexander III, Queen Annabella, Robert the Bruce's wife, Queen Elizabeth, their daughter Maltilda and his sister, Christian were also buried at Dunfermline.
+Dunfermline Abbey, one of Scotland's most important cultural sites, has been the burial place of more of Scotland's royalty than any other place in the kingdom, except for Iona Abbey.
+Those interred at Dunfermline include King Duncan II, King Edgar, King Alexander I and King David I. King Malcolm IV, King Alexander III, Queen Annabella, Robert the Bruce's wife, Queen Elizabeth, their daughter Matilda and his sister, Christian were also buried at Dunfermline.

-The Abbey which survives today consists of the twelfth century nave with western gables and towers which were rebuilt in the early fifteenth century.
-The north tower is considerably larger than the south and has a spire above a corbelled parapet, while the south tower has a flat roof with crenellated parapet.
+The Abbey which survives today consists of the twelfth-century nave with western gables and towers which were rebuilt in the early fifteenth century.
+The north tower is considerably larger than the south and has a spire above a corbelled parapet, while the south tower has a flat roof with a crenellated parapet.

 The west door is the original Norman porch with a sloping canopy.
 Each tower has a pointed arch window with intersecting tracery at the lower stages.
 A similar window is above the main door, and above this is a blind mullioned and transomed oculus.
 At the apex of the gable is an arcade of four lights.